WallarooLabs/wally/book/go/api/word-count.md

 ## Splitting Words

-Our word splitting is mostly uninteresting, except for one huge difference, our previous examples had one output for each input.
+Our word splitting is mostly uninteresting, except for one huge difference: our previous examples had one output for each input.
 When splitting text into words, we take one input and produce multiple outputs.
 Let's see how that is done.

 ```go
 type Split struct {}